ucpu/cage/README.md

 # Contributing

 - Contributions are welcome!
-- Questions, bug reports and feature requests are best done on github issues tracker and pull requests.
+- Questions, bug reports, and feature requests are best done on github issues tracker and pull requests.